Lindane (On the skin)

 - Ask your pharmacist or doctor how to dispose of the medicine container and any leftover or expired medicine.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not use cosmetics or other skin care products on the treated skin areas.
+- Do not put cosmetics or skin care products on the treated skin.
 Do not use other hair products on the treated areas.

 Warnings While Using This Medicine

 - Make sure your doctor knows if you are pregnant, or if you have liver disease, brain tumor, a head injury, or a history of seizures.
 Tell your doctor if you have HIV or AIDS, if you drink too much alcohol, or if you have had an allergic reaction to preservatives.
 Tell your doctor if you have used this medicine in the past few months.

 - Use lindane only as directed by your doctor.
 Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor tells you.
 This medicine can be harmful if you do not follow the directions exactly.